Drone29/cpp-argparser/readme.md

 value for argument.
 Only for `arbitrary` or `required` arguments.
 `hide_in_help` - optional parameter, hides default value from help message if set to true
 * `global_ptr(pointer)` - specify pointer to 'global' variable.
-Must point to the variable of corresponding type
+Must point to the variable of corresponding type.
+Not applicable to variadic arguments
 * `mandatory()` - make `arbitrary` or `required` argument `mandatory`.
 Cannot be applied to `hidden` arguments
 * `required()` - make `arbitrary` or `mandatory` argument `required`.
 Cannot be applied to `hidden` arguments
+In that case, an arbitrary number (not less than 1) of parameters can be passed by the caller
 * `date_format("format", hide_in_help=false)` - special modifier,
 applicable only to `positional` or `single-parameter` arguments whose type is `date_t` (alias for std::tm).
 `format` must be valid strptime() format `without spaces`, for example `%d.%m.%YT%H:%M`.
 If not set, `default format` is used: `%Y-%m-%dT%H:%M:%S`.
 `hide_in_help` - optional, set to true to hide format from help message
+* `variadic()` - make argument variadic

 There are also some useful const methods for arguments: